 - become equipped with the knowledge required to structure different types of sentences correctly and include the organisational features necessary to produce high quality writing in a range of genre.

-- Our school’s English curriculum begins in reception and is built upon throughout the school up until year 6.
+Our English curriculum begins in Reception and is built upon throughout the school up until Year 6.
 The curriculum is planned to build the children’s phonic knowledge, reading accuracy, reading fluency and comprehension of text which then directly impacts on the children’s spelling competency, sentence structure and organisation of text to create high quality pieces of writing across a wide range of genres.

-At St. Paul’s we implement a sequenced and progressive English curriculum inclusive for all learners from Reception to Year 6, through the implementation of Read Write Inc and Language and Literacy schemes.
-Teachers adapt the RWI and L&L Schemes, to directly meet the needs of the children in their class ensuring the content, presentation and tasks are differentiated as needed to ensure everyone can access the learning presented in lessons.
-We regularly review the English provision offered in school to ensure it addresses any gaps in pupil’s learning that may be revealed through the use of regular formative and summative assessment.
-Teachers of L&L also ensure that cross curricular links with concurrent topic work are woven into the programme of study to make reading, writing and discussion opportunities meaningful within a range of contexts.
+At St. Paul’s implement a sequenced and progressive English curriculum inclusive for all learners from Reception to Year 6, through the use of Read Write Inc. in EYFS and KS1 and Language and Literacy scheme in KS2 which is delivered through highly effective ‘quality first teaching’.
+Both of these schemes provide well sequenced units of work which engage learners by reading a text, then provide opportunities to explore the content, vocabulary, grammar and sentence structures contained within the text and allow the children to apply their knowledge by creating their own piece of writing at the end of each unit.
+The Teachers adapt the RWI and L&L schemes, to directly meet the needs of the children in their class ensuring the content, presentation strategies and tasks are differentiated as needed, to ensure everyone can access the teaching and learning in lessons.
+We regularly review the English provision offered in school, to ensure it addresses any gaps in pupils’ learning that may be revealed through the use of regular formative and summative assessment.
+To further enhance these well planned units of work in English, teachers ensure opportunities for exploring subject specific vocabulary, reading, writing and discussion are untilised across the wider curriculum through concurrent topic work to make meaningful links within a range of contexts.
 By doing this we have ensured that we have a rigorous and well organised English curriculum that provides many purposeful opportunities for reading, writing and discussion.

 - Reading workshops are held annually for parents in KS1 and parents in KS2 which explains the importance of reading at home and how parents can support their child and help to develop their reading skills.